VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_7 Indirect-Syscall-Dropper/Chapter_7 LAB_Playbook.md

-The main code of the direct syscall dropper looks like the following and is already implemented in the poc.
+The full **main code** of the **indirect syscall dropper** looks like this, and is already implemented in the poc.
 Again, we use the same native APIs to allocate memory, write memory, create a new thread and wait for exit.
 <details>
 <summary>Code</summary>